OriiicoTestAuto/TestAuto/README.md

 After that, you need to push drivers file .exe on ressources/drivers

-6/ Run test with Class TestRunner (click right > Run 'TestRunner') in package "Modules" On file config.properties (test/java/ressources/environnement), you need to change the key browser by :
+6/ Run test with Class TestRunner (click right > Run 'TestRunner') in package "Modules" --> On file config.properties (test/java/ressources/environnement), you can to change the key browser by :
 - "Chrome" for Google Chrome
 - "Firefox" for Firefox